eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/filters.md

 {% assign images = "" | split: "" | push: image_advanced_dark | push: image_advanced_light | push: image_basic_dark | push: image_basic_light %}
 {% include image_carousel.html images=images %}

 Filters determine the mood and atmosphere of pictures and help convey the right message for your creative.
 The PhotoEditor SDK ships with over 50 handcrafted filters covering all state of the art style- and mood settings.
-Furthermore, the API of the PhotoEditor SDK enables you to expand the filter library with your own set of custom filters and define your unique visual language.
+Furthermore, the API of PhotoEditor SDK enables you to expand the filter library with your own set of custom filters and define your unique visual language.
 Custom filters can easily be created by anyone using LUTs (Lookup Tables) from popular apps like Photoshop, GIMP or Lightroom.

 ## Specifying the available filters